Local operators in the Sine-Gordon model: $\partial_\mu \phi \, \partial_\nu \phi$ and the stress tensor: Euclidean case

 and hence the denominator~\eqref{eq:euclid_conv_denom} is bounded from above by

-Moreover, since each term in the sum~\eqref{eq:euclid_conv_denom} is positive, it is bounded from below by the first term which is 1.
+Moreover, since each term in the sum~\eqref{eq:euclid_conv_denom} is positive due to the condition $g \geq 0$, it is bounded from below by the first term which is 1.
 Let us remark that the bounds~\eqref{eq:euclid_conv_denombound} are not new and known from~\cite{froehlich1976}; we have repeated their derivation to make the proof self-contained, and since very similar estimates are needed for the numerator.